caitlinhaaf/arduino-bikesignal-tutorial/README.md

  * Single LED 1 (used for testing functionality) - pin 6
  * Single LED 2 (used for testing functionality) - pin 7

+4. In the Arduino sketch, you will need to include the LED library (#include "LedControlMS.h")